Fixing a Google Chrome failure to save passwords

 - Chrome would not show any kind of error.

 chrome://settings/passwords– the list just stayed blank no matter what I did.

 Mysteriously, a handful of passwords did get stored, somehow, somewhere.
-Chrome could fill those in even as it woudn’t list them on the settings screen.
-I checked the MacOS keychain and did not find them there, so they had to be stored by Chrome, even though it refused to show me them.
+Chrome could fill those in, even as it woudn’t list them on the settings screen.
+I checked the MacOS keychain and did not find them there, so they had to be stored by Chrome, even though it refused to show them to me.

 Searching the web about my problems, almost all answers I could find related to the case of people who are logged into Google within Chrome and use its password syncing service… which I don’t.
 I simply want my passwords saved locally.